mboufal/IPRO-Commuter-Safety/# Personas, Scenarios, Working Agreement.md

 Scenario #3

-A public safety officer needs to easily find the quickest route to an incident report.
+A public safety officer sees an urgent incident report and needs to easily find the quickest route to the reported location.

 # Team Members